-Trading Stocks Increases Financial Literacy and Compresses the Confidence Gender Gap
+Trading Stocks Builds Financial Confidence and Compresses the Gender Gap

-Keywords: gender gap, financial knowledge, confidence, field experiment, stock-market participation
+Keywords: confidence, gender gap, financial literacy, stock-market participation, field experiment.

 Suggested Citation: Suggested Citation